eudoxia0/eudoxia0.github.io/article/_posts/2023-04-16-best-of-orions-arm.md

 ---
 title: The Best of Orion’s Arm
 summary: Summarizing ten thousand years of future history.
+card: best-of-orions-arm.jpg
+card_source: |
+    “Sunrise on Gliese 581c, Winslow Homer, 1876, watercolor, from the Metropolitan Museum of Art”, DALL-E, June 2022.
 ---

 There are two types of fandom: the creative and the systematizing[^tumblr].
 The creatives write fan fiction and draw fan art, the systematizers write the huge wikis, like Star Wars' [Wookiepedia][wookie] or Star Trek's [Memory Alpha][mem], where everything down to the life story of the cobbler who made Han Solo's boots is neatly documented.
 But the franchise comes first: the books or the movies or TV show form the canon from which the facts are extracted and catalogued.